sanecz/protocol/README.txt

     using command-line parameter.
 The following list provides a description of each option available.

-    Usage: protocol {<protocol> or <spec>} [OPTIONS]
+    usage: protocol <protocols or specs> [OPTIONS]

-    PARAMETERS:
+    positional arguments:
-     <protocol>          : Name of an existing protocol
-     <spec>              : Field by field specification of non-existing protocol
+      protocol              Name of an existing protocol or a field by field specification of non-existing protocol

-    OPTIONS:
+    optional arguments:
+      -h, --help            show this help message and exit -f FILE, --file FILE  Read specs from a text file -l, --list            List all available protocols
+      -m, --merge           Merge Headers to one
-     -b, --bits <n>      : Number of bits per line
-     -f, --file          : Read specs from a text file -h, --help          : Displays this help information -n, --no-numbers    : Do not print bit numbers on top of the header -V, --version       : Displays current version
+      -b BITS, --bits BITS  Number of bits per line -n, --no-numbers      Do not print bit numbers on top of the header --evenchar EVENCHAR   Character for the even positions of horizontal table borders
+      --oddchar ODDCHAR     Character for the odd positions of horizontal table borders
+      --startchar STARTCHAR
-     --evenchar  <char>  : Character for the even positions of horizontal lines --oddchar   <char>  : Character for the odd positions of horizontal lines --startchar <char>  : Character that starts horizontal lines --endchar   <char>  : Character that ends horizontal lines --sepchar   <char>  : Character that separates protocol fields
+                            Character that starts horizontal table borders
+      --endchar ENDCHAR     Character that ends horizontal table borders --sepchar SEPCHAR     Character that separates protocol fields --version, -V         Displays current version

  0x05 - EXAMPLES

    This section presents additional examples on how to run protocol.